Malik Riaz

-Malik Riaz Hussain (ملک ریاض حسین; born February 8, 1954) is a Pakistani businessman, philanthropist and real estate tycoon who is the founder and chairman of Bahria Town and Defence Housing Authority, two of the largest privately owned real estate development companies in Asia.
+Malik Riaz Hussain (ملک ریاض حسین; born February 8, 1954) is a Pakistani businessman and real estate tycoon who is the founder and chairman of Bahria Town and Defence Housing Authority, two of the largest privately owned real estate development companies in Asia.

-Riaz leads a vast real estate empire, developing large-scale, master-planned gated communities such as Bahria Town Karachi, Bahria Town Lahore, and Bahria Town Islamabad and Rawalpindi.
+Riaz develops gated communities, including Bahria Town Karachi, Bahria Town Lahore, Bahria Town Islamabad, Rawalpindi, and Defence Housing Authority, Karachi.

 He has also financed the construction of some of Pakistan's largest mosques including the Grand Jamia Mosque in Lahore, the Lal Masjid in Islamabad and the Grand Jamia Mosque in Karachi, which is projected to become the world's third-largest mosque upon completion.

 Early life

 Malik Riaz was born to a private contractor who was fairly wealthy.
 However, his father's business failed, forcing Riaz to drop out of high school after completing his matriculation.
 He went on to work as a clerk with the Military Engineering Service and often worked part-time as a painter.
 He later moved to become a contractor in the military.

 In 1995, Riaz established his own construction company under the name Hussain Global.
 Within the same year, his company signed an agreement with Pakistan's Navy charitable trust in order to build a gated community for the Pakistan Navy.

 In 2000, the Pakistan Navy ended its business arrangement with Malik Riaz.
 After this, he established his own real estate development company which, the Supreme Court ruled in his favor, allowing his company to continue using it.